Lake Luzerne Hudson River Swimming Spots swimming hole in New York

 What type of swimming spot is Lake Luzerne Hudson River Swimming Spots?

-Lake Luzerne Hudson River Swimming Spots is a river/lake on Hudson River located in NY, near GLENS FALLS.
+Lake Luzerne Hudson River Swimming Spots is a river/lake on Hudson River located in New York, near Glens Falls.
 Guide to unofficial swimming spots on the Hudson River near Lake Luzerne, NY.
 Find directions, safety tips, and access notes for the Spier Falls area.

 When is the best time to visit Lake Luzerne Hudson River Swimming Spots?